assuremoss/Kubernetes-testbed/README.md

 # Kubernetes playground platform

-The objective of this Kubernetes playground platform is to provide a production-like Kubernetes cluster that can be installed either on personal computers and servers.
-In particular, it allows creating clusters with a single master node, multi-master nodes, and an external etcd cluster, besides choosing the container runtime and CNI to be used within the cluster.
+The objective of this Kubernetes playground platform is to provide a production-like Kubernetes cluster that can be installed either on personal computers or servers.
+In particular, it allows creating clusters with a single master node, and multi-master nodes, besides choosing the container runtime and CNI to be used within the cluster.

 The cluster is spun up using Vagrant, Ansible, and kubeadm.
- - Vagrant is used to create the virtual (using Virtualbox or KVM) masters and workers nodes.
+ - Vagrant is used to creating the virtual (using Virtualbox, KVM, VMware) masters and workers nodes.
  - Ansible is used to automate a basic software configuration for each node (e.g. installing kubeadm).
  - kubeamd is finally used to bootstrap the Kubernetes nodes (i.e. installing the kube-api-server, kubelet, etc.)

 ## Supported Platforms

-The following OS are currently supported:
+The following OSs are currently supported:

- - Ubuntu Desktop OS with Virtualbox or libvirt (tested on Ubuntu 20.04 LTS).
+ - Ubuntu Desktop OS with Virtualbox, VMware Workstation or libvirt (tested on Ubuntu 20.04 LTS).
  - Ubuntu Server OS with libvirt (tested on Ubuntu 20.04 LTS).
- - macOS with VirtualBox (tested on macOS Big Sur Version 11.5.2).
+ - macOS with VirtualBox or VMware Fusion (tested on macOS Big Sur Version 11.5.2).

-If you wish to add more sopported platforms, open a Github issue.
+If you wish to add more supported platforms, open a Github issue.

 ## Hardware Requirements